zesterer/chumsky/guide/intro.md

 - [Key Concepts](./key_concepts/index.html): Some brief theory and an introduction to chumsky's core API features
 - [Getting Started](./getting_started/index.html): Getting started with chumsky, including creating and using parsers
+- [Meet The Parsers](./meet_the_parsers/index.html): An overview of the primitives and combinators provided by chumsky